 The Steps we Took to Get Here, and How we Must Go to Get Home

 The following tells the story of two main events that are super-important for people to understand: the Fall and the Plan of Salvation.
-If it reads too much like a story to sound believable, consider that this short overview conveys some of the biggest concepts we could ever hope to know.
-Boiling it down into story-form helps make it easier to digest.
 By necessity, the telling of this story weaves in the important reality of free will, which as you’ll see, is a key element.
-This is a lot to pack into 30 or so steps.
-So just try to relax and enjoy the climb.
+Relax and enjoy the climb.

 - God is love.
 Hence God must create, so love will have something to love.